 Diwali, a popular festival of India, has been given an enormous spiritual reverence in Hindu mythology.
-Known as the festival of lights, it is celebrated with great fervour in our country.
-On this day, people decorate their homes using lights and diyas with joy filled in their hearts.
-Gifts are exchanged and all the decoration and fun are followed by a puja ceremony in the evening, after which, people devour scrumptious meals and sweets with their loved ones.
+Known as the festival of lights, it is celebrated with great fervor in our country.
+On this day, people decorate their homes using lights and Diyas with joy-filled in their hearts.
+Gifts are exchanged and all the decorations and fun are followed by a puja ceremony in the evening, after which, people devour scrumptious meals and sweets with their loved ones.

-Diwali celebrations trace its origin back to the time when Lord Rama, his wife Goddess Sita and his brother Lakshamana returned after a 14-year exile post defeating the demon and mayavi king Ravana to take his rightful place on the throne of Ayodhya.
+Diwali celebrations trace their origin back to the time when Lord Rama, his wife Goddess Sita, and his brother Lakshamana returned after a 14-year exile post defeating the demon and Mayavi king Ravana to take his rightful place on the throne of Ayodhya.

 So, we can say that the festival of Diwali, in its essence, symbolizes the spiritual victory of light over darkness, good over evil, and knowledge over ignorance; light being a metaphor for knowledge and higher consciousness.

 According to the Gregorian calendar, it falls between mid-October and mid-November.
 In 2021, Diwali will be celebrated on November 04.

 According to this legend, when Goddess Sita was kidnapped by Ravana, Lord Rama had to make an impossible journey to the land of Sri Lanka situated deep down south to save her.

 And on his journey, he found many trustworthy followers like Lord Hanuman and the Vanar Sena who helped Lord Rama to free his beloved wife from the demon king Ravana.